voxmedia/revenue-hiring/README.md

 Heroku, GCP, Resque, Redis, AWS Lambda, Google Cloud Run, Kubernetes, GitHub Actions, Terraform (data) **Other:** Amazon Elastic Video transcoder, Google Ad Manager

-# :memo: Vox Media Programming Exercises
+# :memo: How to prepare for your interview:

-# Vox Media Programming Exercises
+Hello, and thank you for your interest in Vox Media Engineering!

-Hello and welcome, I promise this will not be painful.
-We are looking to understand your programming skills without sweat, live coding or intestinal distress.
+If you are joining us as part of an interview process, please work with your interview coordinator to choose the relevant technical exercises for the technical evaluation component of the interview.

-We thought the best way to do this is have you **pick two** of the following ways to demonstrate your technical abilities with us.
+Otherwise, feel free to review any of the material here.

-Either:
+We typically ask candidates to spend no more than 2 hours on these exercises to prepare for a technical panel evaluation.

-* *Pick Two* hiring exercises from the list given to you by your interview coordinator
+For our engineering IC roles, you will typically prepare for said panel evaluation by picking:

-OR
+* *Two* hiring exercises from the list given to you by your interview coordinator OR

-* *Pick One* hiring exercise from the list given to you by your interview coordinator
+* *One* hiring exercise from the list given to you by your interview coordinator
-* **AND Code that you previously wrote**.
-This should be something where you can confidently talk about the technical and architectural aspects, and the use case for this project.
+* *one* demo of code that you previously worked on.

-All of these are weighted equally, we really want you to be as comfortable and confident as possible sharing your solutions with us.
+Either path you choose in your own adventure is up to you as all options are weighted equally.

-The sample exercises are scoped to an hour because we all have lives outside of work and away from the computer too.
+The technical evaluations are meant to facilitate conversation to assess team fit, and technical and communication skills.

 ## Conversational Assessment